 The Pros and Cons of Office Romance

 Workplace fraternization can lead to marriage or a lawsuit

-Office romance is fairly common these days as the office is where we spend so much of our time.
-Handled well, it can lead to a relationship.
-Handled badly, it can lead to a lawsuit for harassment.
+Office romances are fairly common, as the office is where we spend so much of our time.
+Handled well, they can lead to a lasting relationship.
+Handled badly, they can lead to a lawsuit for harassment.

 Many companies tried to ban dating among their employees.
-Most have since abandoned that plan, because of legal restrictions and a recognition of the inevitable.
+Most have since abandoned that plan because of legal restrictions and a recognition of the inevitable.
 Instead, most now try to restrict only dating- and relationship-related activities that could be harmful to the business.

 Is It Appreciated?

 If you are going to allow employees "coming on" to other employees, you have to first make very clear the company policy on harassment.
 If an employee is not interested in, or receptive to, an advance from another employee, it should end there.
-Playing around, verbal sparring, etc. are appropriate preludes to dating, but it's appropriate in the office only if the receiving party is comfortable with them.
-If you have a harassment policy, make it very clear all employees.
+Flirting is a normal prelude to dating, but it's appropriate in the office only if the receiving party is comfortable with it.
+If you have a harassment policy, make it very clear to all employees.
 If you don't have one, you need to generate one right now.

 Is It Appropriate?

-In most cases, mutually-agreeable relationships between employees pose no danger to the company.
-However, there are instances where they are inappropriate and may be harmful to the company and its interest.
-For instance, it is never a good idea for a manager to be romantically involved with a subordinate in their own organization.
-Situations such as this should be clearly spelled out in the company policy as inappropriate and subject to corrective action.
+In most cases, mutually agreeable relationships between employees pose no danger to the company.
+However, there are instances where may be harmful to the company and its interests.
+For example, it is never a good idea for a manager to be romantically involved with a subordinate in their own department or team.
+Situations such as this should be clearly spelled out in the company policy as unacceptable and subject to corrective action.

 Some of the downsides are preventable while others aren't.
-If two employees marry and have children, one employee may leave the company to raise the children.
-There is nothing you can, or should do, about this except be prepared to hire a replacement.
+If two employees marry and have children, one employee may leave the company to raise children.
+There is nothing you can, or should, do about this except be prepared to hire a replacement.